rmca16/GSF2App/GSF2App/readme.md

 YOLOv3:

   You need to download a COCO's dataset model and add it on YOLOv3\weights folder.
 You can do it [here](https://drive.google.com/file/d/1u5gyZZnUA-8MetKhW2U-8g29WOzltIV0/view?usp=sharing).
-  For more details you can check this YOLOv3's [PyTorch implementation](https://github.com/eriklindernoren/PyTorch-YOLOv3), or you can check the [original](https://pjreddie.com/darknet/yolo/) implementation.
+  For more details you can check this YOLOv3's [PyTorch implementation](https://github.com/eriklindernoren/PyTorch-YOLOv3), or you can check out the [original](https://pjreddie.com/darknet/yolo/) implementation.

 To train: